Current as of July 2021

 We understand the anxiety that comes from the unknown, and there are still many unknowns about coronavirus.
 Please see below for FAQ’s to help answer your questions.
 Our staff is here to assist you during this time for your academic and personal well-being.

 We continue to work through many restrictions and guidelines due to the Novel Coronavirus (COVID-19).
 UCI is doing everything possible to protect the health and safety of our students, instructors, and staff.
-As part of our ongoing efforts to provide a safe and healthy learning environment, UCI will only offer remote learning experiences for the spring 2021 and summer 2021 quarters with interactive, synchronous (live) meetings via Zoom.
+As part of our ongoing efforts to provide a safe and healthy learning environment, UCI will only offer remote learning experiences for the summer 2021 quarter with interactive, synchronous (live) meetings via Zoom.

-The initial I-20 you received from UCI DCE will not be valid for spring 2021 or summer 2021 quarters.
+The initial I-20 you received from UCI DCE will not be valid for the summer 2021 quarter.
 In other words, due to COVID-19 restrictions, you will not be able to enter the United States at this time using our I-20.
-You now have two choices: (1) You may postpone attending to a future quarter when your program is offered again on campus (perhaps fall 2021) or (2) request to cancel your present I-20.
+You now have two choices: (1) You may postpone attending to a future quarter when your program is offered again on campus (scheduled for fall 2021) or (2) request to cancel your present I-20.
 Please click here for a list of future program dates.

 If you have any questions regarding your application, please contact us at email@example.com or +1 (949) 824-5991.
 We are happy to assist you.

 Yes, if you are currently in F-1 status and your I-20 is active.
-Spring 2021 and summer 2021 courses will be held remotely and can be accessed using an internet connection.
+Summer 2021 courses will be held remotely and can be accessed using an internet connection.
 However, some countries may have restrictions on course content or websites.
 Your classes will have the same schedule based on California time.
 These are called “synchronous” meetings.
 You must be available to attend and participate in your courses as well as any other synchronous meetings during the times stated on your syllabus.

 Your classes may also have assignments, quizzes, and tests as well as recorded lectures that can be viewed and completed at any time but may have strict due dates and times in California time.
 These are called “asynchronous” meetings.
 Please carefully review your syllabus and ask your teacher if you have any questions.